Applies to Launchkey Mini MK3

 The Custom Mode that comes on the unit out of the factory is the same one that shows when you create a new Custom Mode.

-On this screen you can edit the notes the pads send, the colour they turn when pressed (On Colour) and the colour they are when not pressed (Off Colour):
+On this screen you can edit the messages the pads send, the colour they turn when pressed (On Colour) and the colour they are when not pressed (Off Colour).
+To access each of the four Pad Custom Modes, press, and hold 'Shift' and select one of the pad labelled “Custom” in the bottom row.

 This screen lets you edit the dials at the top of the Launchkey, you can set custom CC messages to be used for controlling hardware and software.
-These values can be used by holding shift and pressing the top right pad.
+These values can be accessed by holding 'Shift' and pressing one of the top-right four pads (one for each Custom Mode).

 On the Updates page (accessed with the menu in the top right), you can update and reinstall the firmware of your Launchkey Mini MK3.
 When you first get the Launchkey it is worth checking here to see that you have the latest firmware.
 This will list all the changes we've made to the firmware as well.